-- (a) improvement in particular of the working environment to protect workers' health and safety; - (b) working conditions; - (c) social security and social protection of workers; - (d) protection of workers where their employment contract is terminated; - (e) the information and consultation of workers; - (f) representation and collective defence of the interests of workers and employers, including co-determination, subject to paragraph 5; - (g) conditions of employment for third-country nationals legally residing in Community territory; - (h) the integration of persons excluded from the labour market, without prejudice to Article 150; - (i) equality between men and women with regard to labour market opportunities and treatment at work; - (j) the combating of social exclusion; - (k) the modernisation of social protection systems without prejudice to point (c). - 2.
-To this end, the Council: - (a) may adopt measures designed to encourage cooperation between Member States through initiatives aimed at improving knowledge, developing exchanges of information and best practices, promoting innovative approaches and evaluating experiences, excluding any harmonisation of the laws and regulations of the Member States; - (b) may adopt, in the fields referred to in paragraph 1(a) to (i), by means of directives, minimum requirements for gradual implementation, having regard to the conditions and technical rules obtaining in each of the Member States.
+- (a) improvement in particular of the working environment to protect workers' health and safety; - (b) working conditions; - (c) social security and social protection of workers; - (d) protection of workers where their employment contract is terminated; - (e) the information and consultation of workers; - (f) representation and collective defence of the interests of workers and employers, including codetermination, subject to paragraph 5; - (g) conditions of employment for third-country nationals legally residing in Community territory; - (h) the integration of persons excluded from the labour market, without prejudice to Article 150; - (i) equality between men and women with regard to labour market opportunities and treatment at work; - (j) the combating of social exclusion; - (k) the modernisation of social protection systems without prejudice to point (c). - 2.
+To this end, the Council: - (a) may adopt measures designed to encourage cooperation between Member States through initiatives aimed at improving knowledge, developing exchanges of information and best practices, promoting innovative approaches and evaluating experiences, excluding any harmonisation of the laws and regulations of the Member States;

+(b) may adopt, in the fields referred to in paragraph 1(a) to (i), by means of directives, minimum requirements for gradual implementation, having regard to the conditions and technical rules obtaining in each of the Member States.
 Such directives shall avoid imposing administrative, financial and legal constraints in a way which would hold back the creation and development of small and medium-sized undertakings.

-The Council shall act in accordance with the procedure referred to in Article 251 after consulting the Economic and Social Committee and the Committee of the Regions, except in the fields referred to in paragraph 1(c), (d), (f) and (g) of this article, where the Council shall act unanimously on a proposal from the Commission, after consulting the European Parliament and the said Committees.
-The Council, acting unanimously on a proposal from the Commission, after consulting the Commission, after consulting the European Parliament and the said Committees.
-The Council, acting unanimously on a proposal from the Commission, after consulting the European Parliament, may decide to render the procedure referred to in Article 251 applicable to paragraph 1(d), (f) and (g) of this article.
+The Council shall act in accordance with the procedure referred to in Article 251 after consulting the Economic and Social Committee and the Committee of the Regions, except in the fields referred to in paragraph 1(c), (d), (f) and (g) of this Article, where the Council shall act unanimously on a proposal from the Commission, after consulting the European Parliament and the said Committees.
+The Council, acting unanimously on a proposal from the Commission, after consulting the European Parliament, may decide to render the procedure referred to in Article 251 applicable to paragraph 1(d), (f) and (g) of this Article.